PERFORMANCE MANAGEMENT

 YEAR-END PERFORMANCE REVIEW

-In advance of the Manager writing their final Tri-Annual Performance Review, the Employee completes a Year-End Self-Assessment.
+In advance of the Manager writing their final Tri-Annual Performance Review, the employee completes a Year-End Self-Assessment.
 In addition to updating the Performance Review document for the third review, the Manager gives a total assessment rating for each Deliverable and Skill and chooses the Overall Performance Rating.
-Using the Performance Ratings Definitions, the Manger will then determine the Employee’s merit increase (this is also included on the Performance Review Template).
+Using the Performance Ratings Definitions, the Manager will then determine the Employee’s merit increase (this is also included on the Performance Review Template).

-GENERAL TIME-LINE FOR YEAR-END REVIEWS - HR will send an email with timelines for the review process and steps below.
+GENERAL TIME-LINE FOR YEAR-END REVIEWS – HR will send an email with timelines for the review process and steps below*:

-• Assign your team members the self-assessment
+Assign your team members the self-assessment

-• Managers will draft reviews and submit requests for merit increases
+Managers will draft reviews and submit requests for merit increases

-• Submit a consolidated merit increase request form
+Submit a consolidated merit increase request form

-• Quiet Period.
-Reviews will be checked by HR for uniformity, observations and edits.
+Quiet Period.
+Reviews will be checked by HR for uniformity, observations, and edits

-• CFO and COO review merit increase requests.
+CFO and COO review merit increase requests

-• First full week of new year:
+First full week of new year:

-• Reviews to be conducted.
+Reviews to be conducted

-• Merit Increases communicated
+Merit increases communicated

 *specific dates will be provided to Managers in advance